Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-typescript-can-change-your-life.md

 ## How to get started

 Before diving into TypeScript, I would suggest getting familiar with TypeScript.
-I'll be using the upcoming articles to go through it's basics.
+I'll be using the upcoming articles to go through the TypeScript basics.

 But let's take an introductory look at what it takes to move from JavaScript to TypeScript.

-We will need to convert our existing `.js` files to `.ts` files.
+We need to convert our existing `.js` files to `.ts` files.

 Then we will need a typescript compiler to convert these `.ts` into plain `.js` files again.